Updated March 14, 2023

 Below is the comparison table between Data Science and Machine Learning.

-● Lot of moving components typically scheduled by an orchestration layer to synchronize independent jobs
+● Lot of moving components are typically scheduled by an orchestration layer to synchronize independent jobs.

-● Ensemble models will have more than one ML model and each will have weighted contribution on final output
+● Ensemble models will have more than one ML model, and each will have a weighted contribution on the final output.

 ● ETL and data profiling